 The first railway in the Philippines opened in 1892 from the capital, Manila, to Dagupan in the north of the island of Luzon.
 It was 195km in length, and built to 3ft 6in (1067mm) gauge.
 The line was later extended northwards to San Fernando, and southwards to Legazpi, reaching the latter in 1938.
 Various branch lines were also constructed.

 A number of narrow gauge railways were constructed for the transport of sugar cane.
 These are known to have existed on the islands of Luzon, Cebu, Negros and Panay, and may have existed on other islands.
 All had ceased operation by the end of the 20th century.

 Manila has a light rail metro, the first line of which opened in 1984.
-A 25km underground heavy rail metro is proposed, with a projected opening date of 2022.
+An underground heavy rail metro is under construction.

 A 1500km rail network is proposed for the island of Mindanao.
 The first section is planned to be a 102km line between Tagum City and Digos City.
 Implementation has suffered repeated delays, and work on the ground had not commenced by mid-2022, despite announcements that a portion of the line between Panabo and Carmen would be operational by the end of the year and the whole line by 2024.

 © 2005-2022 Glyn Williams